Board of Directors report 2017

 Credit risk also encompasses concentration risk, including risk linked to major commitments with the same customer, concentration within geographic areas or industries or with similar groups of customers.

-Credit risk represents Sparebanken Møre's most significant area of risk.
+Credit risk represents Sparebanken Møre's biggest risk area.
 The Group has a moderate risk profile for credit risk, as this risk is defined through the Group's credit risk strategy.
 The strategy provides, for example, limits for concentration in industrial sectors and the size of commitments, geographic exposure, growth targets and risk levels.

-Compliance with the Board's resolutions within the area of credit is monitored by the Bank's Risk Management Department, as well as the Credit and Legal Division.
-These are independent of the customer units.
+Compliance with the Board's resolutions within the area of credit is monitored by the Bank's Risk Management & Compliance unit.
+This unit is independent of the customer divisions.
 The Board receives reports on credit risk trends throughout the year in monthly risk reports.
 In addition, periodic reviews of the credit area are carried out by the Audit and Risk Committee.
 The Board receives quarterly reports on mortgage lending, in line with the guidelines of the Financial Supervisory Authority of Norway.
 Sparebanken Møre's internal guidelines conform to the Financial Supervisory Authority of Norway's guidelines for mortgage lending.

 Sparebanken Møre has, as part of the IRB system, developed its own risk classification models for classifying customers: